 In terms of the ethnic composition, a clear trend towards prevalence of representatives of the predominant - Bulgarian ethnicity is seen.
 Other minority ethnic communities are represented by only one Roma household consisting of 5 members.
 It could be said that ethnically, the population of the village is homogeneous - 96% of residents are of ethnic Bulgarian origin and 4% - Roma (one household).
 As far as the Roma household is concerned, this case indicates the ethnicization of the problem of poverty in the country.
 In fact, all the household members are not permanently employed (two of them have temporary employment), therefore the level of the household income is below the poverty line, and the social status of its members is very low.
-The family are newcomers and do not own property in the village has never been very big, but the resettlement process activated recently has obviously also affected the number of members of Roma minority.
+The family are newcomers and do not own property in the village.
+According to available information covering the previous period, the number of Roma in the village has never been very big, but the resettlement process activated recently has obviously also affected the number of members of Roma minority.